-You are planning the train schedule and you want to know the minimum time between the stations.
+You are planning the train schedule and you want to know the minimum time of traveling between the stations.

 Each section of the rail between stations is given in the list.

 Each section is a tuple of distance and speed limit (both are integers).